dsccommunity/xWebDeploy/README.md

 ### Unreleased

--  Added support for passing $WebDeployMsi parameter in xWebDeploy.Schema.psm1.
+-  Fix problems with setup on machine with no internet access.
+Added support for passing $WebDeployMsi parameter in xWebDeploy.Schema.psm1.

 ## Examples